Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #12`

 Gold Nanoparticle Cancer Research has repeatedly shown, in study after study, that it should be one of the 21st century's better ways of treating cancer.

-Here's what you'll find in this report :
+Here's what you'll find in this report:

 In addition, she stated that Dr. Rastinehad of Mt.
-Sinai Hospital, and Steven E. Canfield of UT Health are currently conducting human trials using her Gold Nanoshells.
+Sinai Hospital and Steven E. Canfield of UT Health are currently conducting human trials using her gold nanoshells.

-Frank Billingsley is one of the individuals who was participating in the Houston clinical trial he also happens to be a weatherman for a local Houston TV station.
+Frank Billingsley is one of the individuals who was participating in the Houston clinical trial; he also happens to be a weatherman for a local Houston TV station.

 Doug Flewellen, the first patient in Texas to receive the new method of care, says for him, the procedure was a no-brainer. |

-The imaging system is often used by ophthalmologists to study the different structures of the eye.
+To view molecular structures inside the body, researchers use a device called Optical Coherence Tomography, or OCT; the imaging system is often used by ophthalmologists to study the different structures of the eye.

-Researchers in this study combined the OCT with gold nano-prisms, the gold nanoprism's light refraction properties enhanced the details of the Optical Coherence Tomography (OCT), making the images sharper with more detail.
+Researchers in this study combined the OCT with gold nano-prisms.
+The gold nanoprism's light refraction properties enhanced the details of the Optical Coherence Tomography (OCT), making the images sharper with more detail.

 The following excerpt was taken from the Stanford Medicine article about the study: